portfolio-optimization-hx/portfolio_optimization/README.md

 Example ticker files for the Dow Jones, S&P 500, and the TSX are provided: `data/djia_assets.csv`, `data/sp500_assets.csv`, `data/sptsx_assets.csv`

-If there is any issue download or creating an asdata file, an example is available in the data directory.
+If there is any issue downloading or creating an asdata file, an example is available in the data directory.
 Run command:
 ```
 copyfile('data/djia_asdata_example.mat','data/djia_asdata.mat');
 ```